What is Implicit Cost?

-As the name implies, implicit costs do not represent real expenses but are considered as a form of opportunity cost for utilization of a company’s assets or resources in general.
-For instance, if a company sets up a production plant on its own land, by implication it did not earn any possible rent on the same property it could, if it were not to use the resources itself.
+As the name implies, implicit costs do not represent real expenses.
+Still, they are considered as a form of the opportunity cost for the utilization of a company’s assets or resources in general.
+For instance, if a company sets up a production plant on its land, by implication, it did not earn any possible rent on the same property it could, if it were not to use the resources itself.

 Implicit and Explicit Costs